gxrsha/ai-accessibility-gen/README.md

 # AI Alt Text Generator 🖼️🤖

-AI Alt Text Generator is a web application that utilizes cutting-edge AI technologies to automatically generate alternative text for images.
+AI Alt Text Generator is a web application that utilizes AI technologies to automatically generate alternative text for images.
 The application aims to enhance web accessibility, especially for visually impaired users.

 ## Features ✨